 Dates: Starts first week of December, daily

-If you have come to Ireland for Christmas shopping, these are the main areas for spending your money.
+If you have come to Ireland for Christmas shopping, these are the main areas to spend your money.
 Best of all, you can walk them easily and even get between the two on foot.
-Make a note to try the smaller independent stores for those special one-of-a-kind items.
+Make a note to try the smaller independent stores for those special, one-of-a-kind items.

-While it doesn’t snow much in Dublin, ice rinks get set up in December so families and kids can get into the spirit.
-You may be able to rent a pair of skates to enjoy these temporary ice rink setups.
+While it doesn’t snow much in Dublin, ice rinks get set up in December, so families and kids can get into the spirit.
+You may be able to rent a pair of skates to enjoy these temporary ice rink setups when you visit Ireland.

 - Blanchardstown on Ice – From 18 November